- Food and Cooking

 - Drizzle the lemon tarts or the serving plate decoratively with slightly warmed seedless raspberry jam, fresh kiwi purée, or both, from the tip of a teaspoon or a clean squirt bottle (which makes the decorative drizzles much neater and easier to control).
 To make fresh kiwi purée, process slices of kiwi fruit in a food processor with superfine sugar and fresh lime juice to taste.

 - Another way to garnish the lemon tartlets is with thin strips (julienne) of easy-to-make candied lemon peel, or use candied lime peel or candied orange peel for a nice pop of contrasting color.
 Homemade candied citrus peels and candied citrus slices taste infinitely better than the store-bought variety!
-Tip: Try the easy, foolproof candied lemon peel recipe at with variations for making other flavors of candied citrus peels on The Luna Cafe website.
+I use the foolproof candied lemon peel recipe from The Luna Cafe website — easy peasy!

-- Another beautiful and festive garnish for the tartlets or the serving plate is edible fresh flowers that were grown organically without pesticides, herbicides or other chemicals, preferably in your own organic garden.
-You can use the edible fresh flowers plain or use them to make crystallized edible flowers or flower petals.
+- Another beautiful and festive garnish for the tarts (or the serving plate) is edible fresh flowers.
+Make sure they were grown organically without pesticides, herbicides or other chemicals, preferably in your own organic garden.
+You can use the edible fresh flowers plain or use them to make crystallized flowers by brushing them with lightly beaten, pasteurized, fresh (or reconstituted powdered) egg whites and dipping or sprinkling them into granulated sugar, then allowing the coating to dry thoroughly.

 Lemon Curd Trifle Recipe